• Home

 8.FACILITIES

-• Electricity: powercuts occur several times a week and a small torch is highly recommended for power cuts and for poorly lit areas,visiting caves,etc.
+• Electricity: powercuts occur several times a week and a small torch is highly recommended for power cuts and for poorly lit areas, visiting caves for example, etc.

-• Internet access: there are a few internet cafes;prices and speeds vary (mostly they charge 4.000 IRp/hour),and by now almost every guesthouse/hotel offers FREE WIFI
+• Internet access / WIFI : there are a few internet cafes; prices and speeds vary, and by now almost every guesthouse/ hotel offers FREE WIFI

 9.SUMATRA FACTS